Tracy Barrett

 Tracy Barrett is an American author of children’s books and young adult novels.
 She has published twenty-three books for young readers and one for adults.

-Life
+Early life and education

-Tracy Barrett was born in Cleveland, Ohio, but grew up just outside New York CIty, New York.
+Tracy Barrett was born in Cleveland, Ohio, but grew up just outside New York City, New York.
+She holds degrees from Brown University and the University of California, Berkeley.

-Notable Works
+Career

+Barrett served as a senior lecturer of Italian language and civilization at Vanderbilt University from 1984 to 2012.

 Barrett is best known for her historical young adult novel, Anna of Byzantium, a fictionalized retelling of the life of Princess Anna Comnena in medieval Byzantium.

-Academic career

-Besides an author, Barrett served as a senior lecturer of Italian language and civilization at Vanderbilt University from 1984 to 2012.
-She holds degrees from Brown and the University of California, Berkeley.